Detailed Explanation of Oracle's Comma Separated String Split into Multiple Lines of Data Instance

 preface

-1、regexp_ The substr function is used to split strings through regular rules.
-The function usage is: (It must be supported by the version of oracle 10g+)
+1. The regexp_substr function is used to split the string by regularization.
+The function usage is: (It must be supported by the version of Oracle 10g+)

 __ Srcstr: the string that needs regular processing